|

 Chapter II

-One of the least materialistic and therefore most persecuted
+the least materialistic and therefore most persecuted religious groups in

-religious groups in England during the early 1600's was the Puritans.
-Why were
+England during the early 1600's was the Puritans.
+Why were they called

-they called Puritans?
-They were called Puritans because they hoped to restore
+Puritans?
+They were called Puritans because they hoped to restore Christianity

-Christianity to its "ancient purity."
-Because they sought to separate
+to its "ancient purity."
+Because they sought to separate themselves from the

-themselves from the temptations of the world, some of them came to be called
+temptations of the world, some of them came to be called "Separatists."

-persecution, a group of Puritan Separatists took temporary refuge in Holland.
+of persecution, a group of Puritan Separatists took temporary refuge in

-Among the Dutch the persecution was less, but these Puritans found themselves
+Holland.
+Among the Dutch the persecution was less, but these Puritans found

-still surrounded by secular pressures and temptations.
-After a short time,
+themselves still surrounded by secular pressures and temptations.
+After a short

-perhaps a dozen years, they decided to move to the New World to America, the
+time, perhaps a dozen years, they decided to move to the New World to America,

 The Pilgrims Leave Holland

-named Speedwell.
-It is interesting to note that "Speedwell" is a common name
+small ship named Speedwell.
+It is interesting to note that "Speedwell" is a

-for the flower "Veronica" which is connected with the legends of St. Veronica,
+common name for the flower "Veronica" which is connected with the legends of

-who was believed to have wiped the face of Jesus on his way to the cross,
+St. Veronica, who was believed to have wiped the face of Jesus on his way to

-recorded by Nathaniel Morton, keeper of the records of Plymouth Colony, based
+1620, as recorded by Nathaniel Morton, keeper of the records of Plymouth

-on the account of William Bradford, sometime governor thereof" describes the
+Colony, based on the account of William Bradford, sometime governor thereof"

-Pilgrim's departure from Holland on the first leg of their voyage:
+describes the Pilgrim's departure from Holland on the first leg of their

-had been their resting place for above eleven years, but they knew that they
+which had been their resting place for above eleven years, but they knew that

-were pilgrims and strangers here below, and looked not much on these things,
+they were pilgrims and strangers here below, and looked not much on these

-but lifted up their eyes to Heaven, their dearest country, where God hath
+things, but lifted up their eyes to Heaven, their dearest country, where God

 spirits.

-things ready, and such of their friends as could not come with them followed
+all things ready, and such of their friends as could not come with them

-after them, and sundry came from Amsterdam to see them shipt, and to take their
+followed after them, and sundry came from Amsterdam to see them shipt, and to

-leaves of them.
-One night was spent with little sleep with the most, but with
+take their leaves of them.
+One night was spent with little sleep with the most,

-friendly entertainment and Christian discourse, and other real expressions of
+but with friendly entertainment and Christian discourse, and other real

-where truly doleful was the sight of that sad and mournful parting, to hear
+them, where truly doleful was the sight of that sad and mournful parting, to

-what sighs and sobs and prayers did sound amongst them; what tears did
+hear what sighs and sobs and prayers did sound amongst them; what tears

-gush from every eye, and pithy speeches pierced each other's heart, that sundry
+did gush from every eye, and pithy speeches pierced each other's heart, that

-of the Dutch strangers that stood on the Key as spectators could not refrain
+sundry of the Dutch strangers that stood on the Key as spectators could not

-from tears.
-But the tide (which stays for no man) calling them away, that were
+refrain from tears.
+But the tide (which stays for no man) calling them away,

-thus loath to depart, their Reverend Pastor, falling down on his knees, and
+that were thus loath to depart, their Reverend Pastor, falling down on his

-they all with him, with watery cheeks commended them with the most fervent
+knees, and they all with him, with watery cheeks commended them with the most

-prayers unto the Lord and His blessing; and then with mutual embraces and many
+fervent prayers unto the Lord and His blessing; and then with mutual embraces

-tears they took their leaves one of another, which proved to be the last leave
+and many tears they took their leaves one of another, which proved to be the

 The Pilgrim's tearful departure from